orionrobots/orionrobots.github.io/_posts/2005-10-06-knee-deep-in-electronics-and-building.md

 Salvaging is still tough work and I am glad I have finished for a while.

-OrionRobots has now also acquired a scanner - so I may scan in some older sketches, which will eventually be replaced when the new drawing application is sorted.
+OrionRobots has now also acquired a PC scanner - so I may scan in some older sketches, which will eventually be replaced when the new drawing application is sorted.